fasiha/ebisu/README.md

 2. \\(q_0 = 1-q_1\\).
 3. Let \\(z = result > 0.5\\).

 This algorithm is appealing because the posterior models have halflife that smoothly vary between the hard-fail and the full-pass case.
-That is, if a quiz's Ebisu model had a halflife of 10 time units, and a hard Bernoulli fail would drop the halflife to 8.5 and a full Bernoulli pass would raise it to 15, fuzzy results between 0 and 1 would yield updated models with halflife smoothly varying between 8.5 and 15, with a fuzzy result of 0.5 yielding a halflife of 10.
+That is, if a quiz’s Ebisu model had a halflife of 10 time units, and a hard Bernoulli fail would drop the halflife to 8.5 and a full Bernoulli pass would raise it to 15, fuzzy results between 0 and 1 would yield updated models with halflife smoothly varying between 8.5 and 15, with a fuzzy result of 0.5 yielding a halflife of 10.
 This is sensible because \\(q_0 = q_1 = 0.5\\) implies your fuzzy quiz result is completely uninformative about your actual memory, so Ebisu has no choice but to leave the model alone.

 ### Bonus: rescaling quiz ease or difficulty
 Another kind of feedback that users can provide is indication that a quiz was either too late or too early, or in other words, the user wants to see a flashcard more frequently or less frequently than its current trajectory.

-There are any number of reasonable reasons why a flashcard's memory model may be miscalibrated.
+There are any number of reasonable reasons why a flashcard’s memory model may be miscalibrated.
 The user may have recently learned several confuser facts that interfere with another flashcard, or the opposite, the user may have obtained an insight that crystallizes several flashcards.
 The user may add flashcards that they already know quite well.
 The user may have not studied for a long time and needs Ebisu to rescale its halflife.

 I have found that anything that quiz apps can do to remove reasons for users to abandon studying is a good thing.